Financial Samurai

 In San Francisco, I still lived extremely frugally.
 I shared an even cheaper apartment ($1,600/month vs. $1,800/month in NYC) for the first two years.
 The $40,000 a year lifestyle stayed with me for another four years.
 I still wasn’t sure I’d be able to survive in the finance world for very long.
 It was only after I finished my MBA in 2006 did I start to spend a little more.

-If you file taxes as a single person, your Modified Adjusted Gross Income (MAGI) must be under $140,000 for the tax year 2021 to contribute to a Roth IRA.
-If you’re married and file jointly, your MAGI must be under $206,000 for the tax year 2020 and 208,000 for the tax year.
+If you file taxes as a single person, your Modified Adjusted Gross Income (MAGI) must be under $150,000 for the tax year 2025 to contribute to the full $7,000 to a Roth IRA.
+Once you make over $165,000, you're not allowed to contribute anything.

 6) I’d be in a lower tax bracket in retirement than while working.